Dear Friends,

 Tips to Tour Guides & Drivers: It is customary and expected to show your appreciation to the guide and driver of your tour who work very hard 24/7 to ensure a successful memorable and enjoyable tour.
 Please note the following suggestions:

-Bus Tour: The average tip (per person, per day) should begin at $4 USD to the driver and as from
+Bus Tour: The average tip (per person, per day) should begin at $4 USD to the driver and as from $10 USD for the guide.

 Private Car Tours: Suggested tip is as from $50 USD per day for your guide/driver (same person),